micah-williamson/expresskit/README.md

 There may be cases (i.e. if your client is bundled with your server) where you'l want to serve files statically.
-That is, when a file like `localhost:8000/index.html` is requested, no route is used to handle that request but the file itself will be sent instead.
+That is, when a file like `localhost:8000/index.html` is requested, no route is used to handle that request but the file itself will be sent.
 You can set entire directories as static where the files in them and their child directories can be access directly, or you can set specific files as static.

 Both `staticFiles` and `staticPaths` are defined in the same format.
 Each staticFile